coretrix/hitrix/README.md

 }

 ```
-This handler initialize the new comming connections and have 2 go routines - one for writing messages and the second one for reading messages
+This handler initializes the new incoming connections and have 2 goroutines - one for writing messages, and the second one for reading messages
-If you want to send message you should use ```socketRegistryService.Emit```
+If you want to send a message you should use ```socketRegistryService.Emit```

-If you want to read comming messages you should do it in the function we are passing as second parameter of ```ReadPump``` method
+If you want to read incoming messages you should do it in the function we are passing as second parameter of ```ReadPump``` method

 If you want to select certain connection you can do it by the ID and this method ```s, err := socketRegistryService.Sockets.Load(ID)```